 P-2 Individual Performer or Part of a Group Entering to Perform Under a Reciprocal Exchange Program

-The P-2 classification applies to you if you are coming temporarily to perform as an artist or entertainer, individually or as part of a group, who will perform under a reciprocal exchange program between an organization or organizations in the United States and an organization or organizations in one or more foreign countries.
+The P-2 classification applies to you if you are coming temporarily to perform as an artist or entertainer, individually or as part of a group, who will perform under a reciprocal exchange program between an organization in the United States and an organization in another country.

-- The American Federation of Musicians and the American Federation of Musicians in Canada
+- The American Federation of Musicians (U.S.) and the American Federation of Musicians (Canada);

-- Actors Equity Association of the United States and Canadian Actors Equity Association
+- Actor’s Equity Association (U.S.) and the Canadian Actors’ Equity Association;

-- Actors Equity Association of the United States and British Actors Equity
+- Actor’s Equity Association (U.S.) and the British Actors’ Equity Association;

-- The Alliance of Canadian Cinema Television and Radio Artists (ACTRA) and the Screen Actor Guild – American Federation of Television and Radio Artists (SAG-AFTRA) (ACTRA-SAG-AFTRA)
+- The Alliance of Canadian Cinema Television and Radio Artists (ACTRA) and the Screen Actor Guild – American Federation of Television and Radio Artists (SAG-AFTRA).

-In order for you to qualify for a P-2 Visa, a sponsoring labor organization in the United States that negotiated the reciprocal exchange agreement, your sponsoring organization, or your U.S. employer must file Form I-129, Petition for a Non-Immigrant Worker.
-For more information about the Form, I-129, see the “Form I-129, Petition for a Nonimmigrant Worker” page.
+In order for you to qualify for a P-2 Visa, a sponsoring labor organization in the United States, or your U.S. employer must file Form I-129, Petition for a Non-Immigrant Worker.
+For more information about the Form 129, see the “Form I-129, Petition for a Nonimmigrant Worker” page.